wzieba/til/Kotlin/kotlin-inline-classes.md

-# inline classes in Kotlin
+# Inline classes in Kotlin

 Kotlin language has concept of `inline class`.
 It's safe to say that it's enhanced `alias` as `inline class` can have only one member: